lukaswhite/task_monitor/README.md

 ## Cron Example

-Here's an example of how you might use this package with [cron](https://pub.dev/packages/cron).
+Here's a simple example of how you might use this package with [cron](https://pub.dev/packages/cron).
 It ensures that a task will only run once at a given time.

 ```dart
 import 'package:task_monitor/task_monitor.dart';